ryedin/site/_services/sqs.md

 ## Service Information

-To see relevant info about the database, use the `convox services info` command:
+To see relevant info about the queue, use the `convox services info` command:

     $ convox services info sqs-3785
     Name    sqs-3785